Akshita12-tech/typing-speed-test/README.md

 Displays a sample sentence
 Times how long it takes to type that sentence in seconds Calculates words per minute
-Compares your inputput to the original sample sentence
+Compares your input to the original sample sentence

 ## How to run
 1. Clone this repository.